ranjeethks/GeoCodeProxy/README.md

 # How to Run and Use:

 Start the server: Server can be started by running 'server.py' code in the repository.
 Default server is 'localhost' and default port is 8800.
-The user can change the port number by using the optional arguments `--port`.
+Optionally, the user can change the port number by using the argument `--port` as shown below.

 ```
 ./server